SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.13.md

 Due to a number of enhancements, overall performance has increased when processing alarm template actions.

-#### DataMiner Cube - Resources app: A popup message will now be displayed when trying to config­ure resources on a system with an SRM license but no Indexing Engine \[ID_27737\]
+#### DataMiner Cube - Resources app: A popup message will now be displayed when trying to configure resources on a system with an SRM license but no Indexing Engine \[ID_27737\]

 When, on a system with an SRM license but no Indexing Engine, you try to configure resources, from now on, DataMiner Cube will show a message, saying that this is not possible.